Hi! I’m Chelsea. Thanks for visiting my blog.

 When I graduated high school in 2002, I decided to go to college out of state – at Hampton University in Virginia, thousands of miles away from my home in Plano, Texas.
 They had a great journalism school there so that is where I decided to begin my study in television.
 I definitely spent my fair share of time partying, which included late night food binges on pizza and all kinds of junk.
 Eventually my weight reached an all time high of 200 pounds.
 I was obviously not happy with it.

-Finally after that reality check and stepping on the scale being over 50 pounds heavier than my normal weight I decided it was time to make a change.
+Finally after that reality check and stepping on the scale being heavier than my normal weight I decided it was time to make a change.
 My mom, even though she didn’t have much weight to lose, said she would join Weight Watchers with me.
 I took the plunge and joined.
 Thus began my weight loss journey.
 About a year or so went by and the weight started coming off.
 It was all about moderation and portion control – and really just changing your overall lifestyle.
 I stuck with the plan and started working out…I even started working at a women’s fitness facility in Virginia called Curves for Women while I was in college.
 I lost a majority of my weight in college and graduated a happier, more fit person.

 Class of ’06!